WeronikaJargielo/WeronikaJargielo/README.md

 I finished studying Biotechnology with a specialization in Bioinformatics at the Silesian University of Technology.
 During my studies, I've begun my adventure with programming.
 Since I was getting more and more familiar with IT, I wanted to concentrate my career on Web Development.
-Currently, I've started looking for a job in IT with a special interest in frontend technology.
+Currently, I've started looking for a job in IT.

 ## Knowledge 😎
 I really like programming in Python :snake: and Java :coffee:.